JosephThomasGit/joethomasRfunctions/README.md

 # joethomasRfunctions
 An assortment of R functions I've written in one package.

-Current functions bin data and calculate moving averages and moving correlations.
-Install this package in R using devtools (more information in the readme file).
+Current functions:
+- bin data
+- calculate moving averages
+- calculate moving correlations

 To install this package: